Neurology Medical Student Education

 Every Friday during the clerkship, you attend case vignette sessions that cover dementia, stroke, movement disorders, epilepsy, headache, neuromuscular disease, and behavioral neurology.
 There are also four lectures on neuroradiology.
 Students practice simulation lumbar punctures and learn about breath death via simulation.

 We encourage you to attend weekly didactic sessions for residents and the Department of Neurology in general.
 These include neurology grand rounds, pediatric neurology grand rounds, neuroradiology cases, and lectures throughout the week.

-Students have access to study materials through Brightspace, NYU School of Medicine’s student intranet (a Kerberos ID and password are required to login).
+Students have access to study materials through Brightspace, NYU Grossman School of Medicine’s student intranet (a Kerberos ID and password are required to login).
 This includes Dr. Howard’s neuroradiology self-assessment, a collection of nearly 300 cases in neuroradiology.
 There is also a large collection of multiple-choice questions on neuroanatomy and multiple disease topics in neurology.
 Students also have access to several hundred videos of patients with neurological disease.

 Visiting Medical Student Electives

 Students enrolled in Liaison Committee on Medical Education (LCME)–accredited medical schools who have completed a core neurology or pediatric neurology clerkship at their institution may apply for one four-week elective.
 Electives offered are clinical neurology ward or consult, clinical epilepsy, epilepsy research, and pediatric neurology.
 Learn more about the Department of Neurology’s elective descriptions and application requirements.
 For more information, call us at 646-501-4842.